javierlopezdeancos/my-typescript-solid-examples/src/L.md

 ## ❌ BAD EXAMPLE

-> If we replace the cars array pass by a sub cass brand card array as citroens = Citroen[] this function will be break
+> If we replace the cars array pass by a sub class brand card array as `citroens = Citroen[]` this function will be break

 ```ts
 export function printSeatsWrong(cars: Car[]): void {